 “As we have signalled for many years, we are committed to reducing our use of synthetic herbicides like glyphosate.

 “No changes or decisions have yet been made,” says Mr Sheridan.
-“We are currently meeting with all local boards to present our findings on current methodologies and to seek their feedback on a standardised approach to weed management across the region.”
+“We are currently meeting with local boards to present our findings on current methodologies and to seek their feedback on a standardised approach to weed management across the region.”

 Review process for regional approach to weed management